 I just had a talk with a fellow author about how much the industry has changed.
 I'm going to swallow my pride here, and it's going to get real for a second, so look away if you're easily outraged or think talking about $ isn't appropriate.

 Some authors (including me) saw up to a seven-figure dip in income this year from last.
 Because of changes in the market and unchecked, rampant piracy, authors are leaving writing behind to return to full-time jobs--authors who had New York Times Bestsellers in 2016.
 I had two NYTBSs, and I still made significantly less.

 I've recently been relieved, though, because I'd signed up this past summer with a Direct Sales company.
 I KNOW.
-You're rolling your eyes right now, but just bare with me.
+You're rolling your eyes right now, just like I did, but just bare with me.
 I signed up for personal use, because when you sign up, you get a 20-50% discount, and I genuinely loved the products.
 Well, as I posted selfies about LipSense and the other all-day wear, people asked me about it.
 I saw a graphic early on that talked about sponsoring because it paid commission.
 I didn't think much about it, but six months later, I'm reminded of the early days of self-publishing.
-Even splitting the income 50/50, Dee and I are paying bills and stashing money in savings.
+With this money, I'm paying bills and stashing money in savings.

-If you'd like to know more, and you'e a US, Canada, UK, or AUS resident, email us at jamiedeekissthis at gmail.
-We can give you more info, or if you'd like to jump on the wagon now, you'll need a sponsor.
+If you'd like to know more, and you'e a US, Canada, UK, or AUS resident, email me at firstname.lastname@example.org.
+I can give you more info, or if you'd like to jump on the wagon now, you'll need a sponsor.
 Go to www.senegence.com and follow the prompts to become an independent distributor.
-Our sponsor # is 197985.
-You can choose us or someone else, (you want to be on our team!
-It's breaking records and we're very hands on!) but this is something I wanted to share with my fellow struggling authors as a flexible way to make ends meet and still continue doing what you love.
+My sponsor # is 197985.
+You can choose me or someone else, (you want to be on my team!
+It's breaking records and we're very active in our Facegroup group!) but this is something I wanted to share with my fellow struggling authors as a flexible way to make ends meet and still continue doing what you love.